robtucker/redux-store/readme.md

 # redux-store

-Helper for creating redux stores with redux-observable and redux-localstorage
+Helper for creating redux stores with redux-observable and redux-localstorage.

+Designed for personal use only.

 ### Packages included